GPlates/gplates-web-service/README.md

 Please give us a ⭐**star**⭐ to show your support for our development team.
 Thank you very much!!!

-## 🤔 Why use GPlates Web Service
+## 🤔 Why GPlates Web Service

 - easy to use -- it can be as easy as opening a URL in a web browser or a one-line curl command in a terminal
-- cross-platform and language-independent -- the service can be used in various programming languanges and on various operating systems
+- cross-platform and programming language independent -- the service can be used in various programming languanges and on various operating systems
 - scalability -- distribute workload among servers, cluster, grid or Cloud to improve throughput and support concurrent usage
 - automated plate reconstruction model management -- provide a wide range of plate reconstruction models out of the box
-- software deployment and upgrade -- make the software installation and upgrade easier
+- software deployment and upgrade -- the software installation and upgrade is easier than local software

 ## 🚀 Quick start